cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/resource-hierarchy.md

 As the cloud foundation team you will likely want to add more advanced capabilities like [On-Premise Network Connection](/maturity-model/service-ecosystem/on-premise-network-connection.md) to your service offering later on.
 Separate these shared services and customer workloads in the resource hierarchy on a very high level up the tree.
 This is especially relevant if you want to simultaneously enforce policies like [Resource Policies - Blacklisting](/maturity-model/security-and-compliance/resource-policies-blacklisting.md) to enforce use of shared services.

-### Consider separating productive and non-productive workloads
+### Consider Separating Productive and Non-Productive Workloads

 Strong separation of productive and non-productive workloads is often a key criteria for building landing zones.
 This especially critical if productive systems are facing additional regulatory requirements compared to development or test workloads.